 We are now using the website "Signup Genius" to register for classes.

-To sign up for August & September classes please click
+To sign up for October - December classes (Grief, Crisis, Stress, Ethics classes are also available) please click

 the link below: